classico-trad-ecletico/comparative-histories/chapter.md

 # Conclusion #

-Despite the ever widening reach of materialist criticism, then, Idealist philosophies of history have kept creeping into architectural scholarship.
+Despite the ever-widening reach of materialist criticism, then, Idealist philosophies of history have kept creeping into architectural scholarship.
 This may stem from critical history deserting certain subjects or rejecting contamination by operative requirements.
 In other cases, however,